nagaraj-real/agent-builder-api/README.md

 #### [Optional] Start using Poetry

-For fine grained dependency management, use [Poetry](https://python-poetry.org/) to pick and choose dependency packs based on your LLM model provider and tool features.
+For fine-grained dependency management, use [Poetry](https://python-poetry.org/) to pick and choose dependency packs based on your LLM model provider and tool features.

 1. Follow the [Offical Instruction Guide](https://python-poetry.org/docs/#installation) to install Poetry.